ash-project/ash/documentation/how_to/upgrade.md

 - `resource.simple_notifiers` has been removed, in favor of specifying non-DSL notifiers in the `simple_notifiers` option to `use Ash.Resource`.

+- `resource.actions.read.filter` can now be specified multiple times.
+Multiple filters will be combined with `and`.

 ### `Ash.Registry` has been removed

 `Ash.Registry` is no longer needed.
 Place each resource in the domain instead.